Israel seeks immediate resumption of talks on citizens held in Gaza

+In past rounds of talks, Egypt, Qatar, and the United Nations have served as intermediaries.
+But Hamas official Moussa Dodin on Tuesday dismissed Netanyahu's offer to resume talks, saying it was not serious and warning the premier: "(The Israelis) may be forced to negotiate under more complicated conditions" in the future.

-Yehya al-Sinwar, Hamas chief in Gaza, has rejected the linkage to coronavirus aid but on Thursday said he saw "a possible initiative to revive this issue" of the Israelis held in the territory if Israel frees jailed Palestinians.
+Yehya al-Sinwar, Hamas chief in Gaza, had said last week that he saw "a possible initiative to revive (the) issue" of the four Israelis if Israel frees jailed Palestinians, though he rejected the linkage to coronavirus aid.
 "A prisoner swap will exact a big price" from Israel, he told Hamas's Al-Aqsa TV, saying that were it to start by releasing sick, old and female prisoners "we may offer something partial in return".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)